scollier/project-atomic-lab-end-to-end/README.md

 * To create a PDF:  a2x -fpdf -dbook --fop --no-xmllint -v <asciidoc file>

 * To create an EPUB: a2x -fepub -dbook --no-xmllint -v <asciidoc file>

+Please refer to the asciidoc user's guide: http://asciidoctor.org/docs/asciidoc-writers-guide/

+This cheat sheet is also very helpful: http://powerman.name/doc/asciidoc